Symbolic and Structural Model-Checking: Introduction

 \section{Introduction}

+Given a Petri net and an assertion on markings of places of the net, we consider the problem of proving that the assertion is an \textit{invariant} that holds in all reachable markings.
+We introduce a combination of three solution strategies: $1.$~we try to prove the invariant holds using a system of SMT constraints to symbolically \emph{over-approximate} reachable states $2.$~we try to disprove the invariant by using a memory-less exploration that can randomly or with guidance encounter counter-example states thus \emph{under-approximate} the behavior, and $3.$~we use structural reduction rules that preserve the properties of interest through a transformation that reduces the model size.
+These approaches reinforce and complement each other to provide a powerful symbolic and structural model-checking procedure.
+It has a relatively low complexity since it is related to the size of the net rather than to the size of the state~space.

+We consider an over-approximation of the state space, symbolically represented as set of constraints over a system of variables encoded in an SMT solver~\cite{z308}.
+SMT solvers are a modern technology that offer the benefits of both Integer Linear Programming (ILP) solvers (that have been used for a similar purpose in e.g.~\cite{Wolf11}) and SAT solvers for more flexibility in the expression of constraints.
+We thus use this SMT based over-approximation of reachable markings to detect unfeasible behavior.

+The SMT procedure while powerful is only a semi-decision procedure in the sense that UNSAT answers \emph{prove that the invariant} holds ($\lnot \mathcal{I}$ is \emph{not} reachable), but SAT answers are not trusted because we work with an over-approximation of the system.
+A SAT answer does however suggest a candidate solution that contradicts the invariant.
+In the spirit of a CEGAR scheme~\cite{cegar00} or of the approach of~\cite{Wolf11}, we can try to replay this candidate on the real system to exhibit a concrete counter-example thus proving the invariant \emph{does not hold}.

+We thus develop a sampling based approach that under-approximates the state-space.
+This consists in a memory-less and fast transition engine able to explore up to millions of states per second.
+This engine can run in pseudo-random exploration mode or can be guided by a candidate solution coming from the SMT engine.
+If it can find a reachable marking that does not satisfy the target assertion, the invariant is disproved.

+We combine these solutions with a set of structural reduction rules, that can simplify the net by examining its structure, and provide a smaller net where parts of the behavior are removed or accelerated over while preserving properties of interest.
 Structural reductions can be traced back at least to Lipton's transaction reduction~\cite{Lipton75} and in the context of Petri nets to Berthelot's seminal paper~\cite{Berthelot85}.
-A structural reduction rule simplifies the structure of the net under study while preserving properties of interest.
-Structural reductions are complementary of any other verification or model-checking strategies, since they build a simpler net that can be further analyzed using other methods.
+Structural reductions are complementary of any other verification or model-checking strategies, since they build a simpler net and property that can be further analyzed using other methods.
+Reducing the size of the net considerably helps both the SMT based solutions because there are less variables and constraints and the pseudo-random sampling as it is more likely to find counter-examples if the state space is small.

-The main idea in reduction rules is either to discard parts of the net or to accelerate over parts of the behaviors by fusing adjacent transitions.
-Reduction rules exploit the locality property of transitions to define a reduction's effect in a small neighborhood.
-Most rules can be adapted to support preservation of stutter-invariant temporal logic.